badoet/ionic-framework/BREAKING.md

 #### Controllers

-The controller components (`ion-action-sheet-controller`, `ion-alert-controller`, `ion-loading-controller`, `ion-menu-controller`, `ion-modal-controller`, `ion-picker-controller`, `ion-popover-controller`, `ion-toast-controller`) have been removed from Ionic core as elements.
+The controller components (`syg-action-sheet-controller`, `syg-alert-controller`, `ion-loading-controller`, `ion-menu-controller`, `ion-modal-controller`, `ion-picker-controller`, `ion-popover-controller`, `ion-toast-controller`) have been removed from Ionic core as elements.
 They should be imported from `@ionic/core` instead.
 This will not affect projects that use Angular or React.
 Below is an example of the loading controller change in a JavaScript project, but this change applies to all controller elements.

 **Before**